LegendArenaMC/LegendArena/README.md

 The Legend Arena plugins are Bukkit plugins made for Legend Arena.

+DISCLAIMER: YOU ARE IN THE REFACTORING BRANCH - THIS CAN BE VERY UNSTABLE AND BREAK AT ANY MOMENT!

 # Current Plugin List

 * Legend Arena (you're here!)